codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 In the example pipeline above, after deployment, we run some smoke tests/health checks.
 If they fail, then the rollback step is executed using [pipeline conditionals]({{site.baseurl}}/docs/codefresh-yaml/conditional-execution-of-steps/).

-Alternatively, you can run any other [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) after a deployment such as health checks, metric collection, load testing, etc that decides if a deployment if a Helm rollback is needed or not.
+Alternatively, you can run any other [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) after a deployment such as health checks, metric collection, load testing, etc. that decides if a deployment if a Helm rollback is needed or not.

 Integrating automatic Helm rollbacks can be used in all kinds of Helm workflows that were described in this section.